bitnami/charts/bitnami/minio/README.md

 ### Distributed mode

-This chart provisions a MinIO&reg; server in standalone mode, by default.
+By default, this chart provisions a MinIO&reg; server in standalone mode.
 You can start MinIO&reg; server in [distributed mode](https://docs.minio.io/docs/distributed-minio-quickstart-guide) with the following parameter: `mode=distributed`

 This chart bootstrap MinIO&reg; server in distributed mode with 4 nodes by default.
 You can change the number of nodes using the `statefulset.replicaCount` parameter.
 For instance, you can deploy the chart with 8 nodes using the following parameters: